 Know the Total Cost Before Sending an Order to Your Customer

 If you don’t know the total cost, your customer may be hit with additional charges they weren’t expecting which makes for a poor customer experience.
-Standard practice usually has the recipient responsible to pay for any import fees and duties to receive the package.

-It Is Illegal to Mark an Item as a Gift When It Is Not.
+It Is Illegal to Mark an Item as a Gift When It Is Not

 Customers may ask you to do this so they don’t have to pay import taxes but remember you will be liable if it is discovered.

-In Europe, VAT is not due when the total value* of all goods in a consignment is less than a threshold.
+• In Europe, VAT is not due when the total value* of all goods in a consignment is less than a threshold.
 The threshold may vary from 10 euros to 22 euros, depending on the EU country.

-The Australian Government announced starting July 1, 2018, a Goods and Services Tax of 10% will be implemented on low-value imported goods (less than AUD 1,000), services and other items sold or consumed for over AUD 75,000 in Business to Consumer gross sales revenue per annum.
-Shipments under the import threshold of AUD 75,000 in Business to Consumer gross sales revenue per annum, the current de minimum for low-value goods of AUD1,000 remains in place and will be subject to normal border reporting, duty and tax collection processes.
+• The Australian Goods and Services Tax of 10% applies to low value imported goods (less than AUD 1,000), services and other items sold or consumed for over AUD 75,000 in Business to Consumer gross sales revenue per annum. *Value not inclusive of customs duties or transport costs.

 Tracking & Delivery

-Typically international shipments are updated during initial acceptance and delivery or attempted delivery.
 In some cases, there will be additional scans at delivery points, as the item moves in transit.

 Other international services with a tracking number will only be traceable until they reach the International Service Center (ISC).
 Once these shipments depart the U.S. their tracking will cease to update.